-When we provide our services to you, we will collect personal information about you (and others) and we want to be open and transparent with you as to the types of information we collect about you, why we collect it, how we use it and who we may share it with.
+When we provide our services to you, we will collect personal information about you [and others] and we want to be open and transparent with you as to the type of information we collect about you, why we collect such information, how we use it and who we may share it with.

-The data controller of your personal information is Orchard House (IFAs) Ltd, which is a
+The data controller of your personal information is Orchard House (IFAs) Ltd, a limited liability company registered at 28 Eliot Drive, Marlow, Buckinghamshire, SL7 1TU with company number 2986781 (“we”, or “us”, or “our”).

-If you have any questions or concerns about our use of your personal information, you should please not hesitate to contact us using the contact details provided at the bottom of this Notice in the 'How to contact us' section.
+If you have any questions or concerns about our use of your personal information, then please contact us using the contact details provided at the bottom of this Notice in the 'How to contact us' section

 What type of personal information will be processed and why?

-We may ask you to provide personal information by filling in hard copy forms and documents or via corresponding with you by phone, e-mail, letter or otherwise or during the course of our meetings with you.
+We may ask you to provide personal information by filling in hard copy forms and documents or by corresponding with us by phone, e-mail, letter or otherwise or during the course of our meetings with you.

 Types of personal information